 Students are increasingly supported in planning for their transition from school to adult life.
-Myra Brown, Head of KS4 works with pupils in school to get to know them and to advise both students and parents/carers on what is available after leaving BTA - Hayes.
+Myra Brown, Assistant Head and Designated Safeguarding Lead works with pupils in school to get to know them and to advise both students and parents/carers on what is available after leaving BTA - Hayes.
 Hannah Hill, SENCo advises on specialist provisions, via the EHCP process.
 Michelle Graydon (Careers) provides 1:1 career advice and trips to colleges and careers events.
-Marcia White (DSL) works within the Outreach Service to support those students transitioning to a new mainstream school, this intervention comprises of a number of visits and communication over a 12 week period.